eevee/dictproxyhack/README.rst

 Exposes the immutable ``dictproxy`` type to all (?) versions of Python.

 PEP416_ asked for a ``frozendict`` type, but was rejected.
-The alternative was to publicly expose ``dictproxy``, the type used for ``obj.__dict__``, which wraps an existing dict and provides a read-only interface to it.
+The alternative was to publicly expose ``dictproxy``, the type used for and immutable object's ``__dict__``, which wraps an existing dict and provides a read-only interface to it.
 The type has existed since 2.2, but it's never had a Python-land constructor.

 Until now.
 But only in 3.3+.
 Which is not all that helpful to some of us.